ARISTOTLE

 Notes on the Text

-The virtues of character prevent pleasure or pain from causing us to act incorrectly.
+The virtues of character prevent the prospect of pleasure or pain from causing us to act incorrectly.
+We acquire these virtues as we become adults if we have the right upbringing.

-In the Republic, Socrates does not make using argument to persuade people who disagree about the good life be a part what happens in a just city.
-He recommends that the lovers of wisdom expel everyone over the age of ten because, given the new method of education he sets out, starting over is the "quickest and easiest way" to establish a just city and thus to "confer the greatest benefits on the people among whom it is established" (Republic VII.541a).
+This "right" upbringing is a major focus in Plato's Republic.
+Given this upbringing, Socrates recommends that the lovers of wisdom expel everyone over the age of ten because starting from scratch is the "quickest and easiest way" to establish a just city and thus to "confer the greatest benefits on the people among whom it is established" (Republic VII.541a).

 "What comes about by force or because of ignorance seems to be ἀκούσια.
 What